TaniyaKatigar/DreamWeave/replit.md

-# DreamWave - WebAR Career Simulation Platform
+# DreamWeave - WebAR Career Simulation Platform

 ## Overview

-DreamWave is an AI-powered career guidance platform that helps students discover their ideal career path through interactive quizzes, personalized career matching, and immersive WebAR workplace previews.
+DreamWeave is an AI-powered career guidance platform that helps students discover their ideal career path through interactive quizzes, personalized career matching, and immersive WebAR workplace previews.
 The platform combines a React frontend with an Express backend to deliver career recommendations based on personality, skills, and interests.

 ## User Preferences